 All temporary food service units shall be inspected and licensed ONSITE prior to preparation or serving.
 Elkhart County Ordinance requires the unit to be completely in compliance prior to licensing or operation.
 Licensing fees are graduated in a three (3) tiered scale: 1) 1-2 days, 2) 3-7 days, and 3) 8-14 days at a single location in conjunction with a single event or celebration.
 Please refer to the Elkhart County Fee Ordinance for the current fee amounts.
-License fees are collected on site after a satisfactory licensing inspection at the time the license is issued.
-DO NOT submit license fees through the mail before the event.
+All temporary fees owed after at least 2 days Confirmed Notice of Intent to Operate is given must be paid to the Elkhart County Office of Environmental Health no later than 3:00 pm two business days prior to the event.
+If Confirmed Notice of Intent to Operate is given less than 48 hours in advance of the event, the applications and fees received must be immediately paid to the office at the time such Notice is given.
+Fees paid after office hours must be paid by check or with credit card.
 The temporary food service license must be posted and clearly visible to the public at all times.
 Any organization that is Not-for-Profit may be exempted from the fee and inspection under Indiana Law by providing a copy of their gross income tax exempt certificate to the health department prior licensing.
 Failure to prove Not-for-Profit status will require payment of the temporary food service license fee and compliance with all other applicable laws.